 This is a great website/activity if you have desktop computers in your room.
 Just don’t forget the headphones 😉

-Use a cheap headphone splitter connected to an old ipod or boombox to play music.
+Use a cheap headphone splitter connected to an old ipad to play music.
 Have sheets ready for parents and students to respond to what they hear.

 NEVER.
 STOP.
 SMILING.